A short documentary about Daniel Alexandre and the utility of collaboration during the creative process

 Created by Asher Trout

-When I was in high school I took an AP Music Theory course, and the professor gave us different percussion instruments to make a drum circle.
+When I was in high school I took an AP Music Theory course where the professor gave us different percussive instruments and formed us into a drum circle.
 The idea was for all of us to play a rhythm simple enough to repeat consistently, while also playing within the context of each instruments' timbre.